-6. SECURITY FOR OFFICIALS OF THE EUROPEAN PARLIAMENT AND OTHER PARLIAMENT EMPLOYEES WORKING FOR POLITICAL GROUPS
+6. SECURITY AS REGARDS OFFICIALS OF THE EUROPEAN PARLIAMENT AND OTHER PARLIAMENT EMPLOYEES WORKING FOR POLITICAL GROUPS

 6.1.
-Security instructions for officials of the European Parliament and other Parliament employees working for political groups
+Security instructions as regards officials of the European Parliament and other Parliament employees working for political groups

-Officials of the European Parliament and other Parliament employees working for political groups in positions where they could have access to EUCI shall be given thorough instructions, both on taking up their assignment and at regular intervals thereafter, in the need for security and the procedures for achieving it.
-Such persons shall be required to certify in writing that they have read and fully understand the applicable security provisions.
+Officials of the European Parliament and other Parliament employees working for political groups in positions where they could have access to classified information shall be given thorough instructions, both on taking up their duties and at regular intervals thereafter, on the need for security and the procedures involved.
+Such persons shall be required to confirm in writing that they have read and fully understand the applicable security provisions.